-Phones stored in the system are accessible by using the phone list on the audio or navigation unit.
+Phones stored in the system are accessible by using the phone list on the audio unit.

-Note: If six (five Bluetooth phones for cradle phone system) Bluetooth phones have been bonded, one of these has to be deleted in order to bond a new phone.
+Note: A maximum of six devices may be bonded.
+If six Bluetooth devices have already been bonded, one of these has to be debonded in order to bond a new device.